Elie77350/Xcode-Project/README.md

 # Xcode-Project
-iOS app to discover the United State Of America
+iOS app for discover the United State Of America